tenzir/tenzir/web/docs/use/export/README.md

 To summarize, we have now seen three ways to query data, all based on information that is intrinsic to the data.
 There's another way to write queries using extrinsic information: [event taxonomies][taxonomies], which define *concepts* and *models*.
-Concepts are basically field mappings that VAST resolves prior to query execution, whereas models define a tuple over concepts, e.g., to represent common structures like a network connection 4-tuple.
+Concepts are basically field mappings that Tenzir resolves prior to query execution, whereas models define a tuple over concepts, e.g., to represent common structures like a network connection 4-tuple.
 A concept query looks syntactically identical to field extractor query.
 For